- 2.2Mtpa processing plant

 In November 2022 the Company released its Bankable Feasibility Study for the 1.1Mtpa mill feed option.
 The key points resulting from the completion of the BFS as follows:

-- Mining and processing 1.1Mtpa of feed from Black Swan could deliver free cash flows of $333 million with a pre-tax NPV8 of $248 million and IRR 103% at the current Australian dollar nickel price
+• Mining and processing 1.1Mtpa of feed from Black Swan could deliver free cash flows of $333 million with a pre-tax NPV8 of $248 million and IRR 103% at the Australian dollar nickel spot used at the time of release

-- Combined Black Swan Ore Reserves1 are 3.5Mt averaging 1.0% Ni for ~35kt Ni contained nickel
+• Combined Black Swan Ore Reserves are 3.5Mt averaging 1.0% Ni for ~35kt contained nickel

-- The Study assumes milling 5.0Mt feed over four years to produce 200kt concentrate containing ~30kt nickel
+• The Study assumes milling 5.0Mt of feed over four years to produce ~200kt concentrate containing ~30kt nickel

-- Estimated C1 unit cost of ~US$4.50/lb and All in Sustaining Costs of ~US$4.90/lb (Ni in concentrate before smelter deductions)
+• Estimated C1 unit cost of ~US$4.50/lb and All in Sustaining Costs of ~US$4.90/lb on a 100% payable basis (Ni in concentrate before smelter deductions)

-- ESG focus embedded into the Feasibility Study process, carbon emissions reduced compared to 2018 Feasibility Study by using grid power
+• ESG focus embedded into the Feasibility Study process, carbon emissions reduced compared to 2018 Feasibility Study by accessing grid power

-- The Company is progressing discussions with potential offtake and financing partners to achieve Final Investment Decision (FID)
+• The Company is progressing discussions with potential offtake and financing partners to achieve a Final Investment Decision (FID)

-- Prefeasibility Study on the 2.2Mtpa ore feed option to produce rougher concentrate (the Expansion Project) is being updated.
+• Prefeasibility Study on the 2.2Mtpa Expansion case to produce a rougher concentrate is being updated and is subject to confirming payability assumptions.

 EXPLORATION

-Work recently undertaken by our exploration team in conjunction with geological consultants Newexco Exploration Pty Ltd (Newexco) identified several exploration targets that warrant follow up (priority targets are displayed in diagram below).
+A review undertaken by our exploration team in conjunction with geological consultants identified several exploration targets that warrant follow up.